 One dead in Walworth County crash

 SIOUX FALLS, S.D.
-(Dakota News Now) - A man from Hoven was killed in a two-vehicle crash near Selby last week.
+(Dakota News Now) - One person has died after a crash near Selby on Thursday afternoon.

-Around 5:28 p.m. on Thursday evening, a 2016 Ford Taurus was driving westbound on US Hwy 12 near mile marker 217.
-The Taurus started passing a semi/tractor pulling a tanker and did not see a 1995 Ford F150 driving eastbound.
+The Department of Public Safety reports that a 2007 Peterbilt, hauling a loaded cattle trailer, was traveling southbound on US 83 near MM 199.
+A Ford F-250 was traveling northbound on US 83.

-The Taurus and F150 collided, each on the front driver side fender, nearly head on.
+At 1:22 p.m., the vehicles collided head on.
+The Ford left the roadway and came to rest in the ditch.
+The Peterbilt rolled onto the driver’s side before coming to a stop.

 The South Dakota Highway Patrol is investigating the crash.
 All information released so far is only preliminary.